About

 1958 L to R - Maternal Grandmother - Roberta Penney, Me, Mother - Barbara Irving, Paternal Grandmother - Dorothy Irving.

 Hand knitted works are the staple to my wearable art line.
 Knitting is a bit of an addiction for me.
 Scarves, cowls and shawls are my favorites.
 I’m not a fan of following patterns.
 I try but I have a desire to make it my own and so I make adjustments or veer off course completely.
-All of my pieces are unique but some designs can be replicated to a degree.
+All of my pieces are unique but some designs can be replicated, to a degree.
 One favorite of mine is an open-weave pattern that I call The Sidsel, named for my paternal great-great Grandmother, who came to the United States in 1874 from Norway.
-Another design that I have been knitting frequently is my take on a scalene triangle that I call the Thea, for my paternal Grandmother and great Grandmother, Dorothy and Helena.
+Another design that I enjoy knitting frequently is my take on a scalene triangle that I call the Thea, for my paternal Grandmother and great Grandmother, Dorothy and Helena.
+It is tremendous fun for me to knit variations of the Sidsel or Thea with different yarns and in different sizes and see what is created.

 The colors and shapes of Nature significantly impact my composition and design work.
 I hope that people who view and wear my work will sense the Navajo advice that I want to incorporate in all of my pieces - “Walk in the Beauty Way”.